Winifred Cavenagh

 Winifred Elizabeth Cavenagh (née Speakman; 12 November 1908 – 7 May 2004) was a British criminologist, social scientist, and academic.
 She joined the University of Birmingham as a lecturer in social studies in 1946 and was made Professor of Social Administration and Criminology in 1972: she retired from academia in 1976 and was appointed professor emeritus.
-Outside of her university career, she served as a local magistrate, on numerous boards, and, after study law and qualifying, worked as a barrister.
+Outside of her university career, she served as a local magistrate, on numerous boards, and, after studying law and qualifying, worked as a barrister.

 Early life and education

 Cavenagh was born 12 November 1908 in Manchester, England to Arthur Speakman and Ethel Speakman (née Butterworth).
 She was educated at Broughton and Crumpsall High School for Girls, a school in Salford, Greater Manchester.
 She studied economics at the London School of Economics, University of London, graduating with a Bachelor of Science (BSc) degree.
 After graduating, she undertook a further year of study at the University of Bonn.
 She was awarded a Doctor of Philosophy (PhD) degree by the University of Birmingham in 1959 for her monograph The Child and the Court.